 Lead Round Nose

 These are popular because let’s face it, they’re cheap.
-LRN .22s represent the most efficient way to feed your shooting addiction and are easy to find in boxes of 500 or more, generally for around $20-$25.
-That’s a lot of shooting to be had for that amount of money.
+LRN .22s represent the most efficient way to feed your rimfire addiction.
+They are easy to find in boxes of 500 or more, or you can buy a case of 5,000 for serious plinking.
+Most importantly, that’s a lot of shooting to be had for a small investment.

-This will function well in most weapons and is a good all-purpose cartridge that you can use in all of your .22s, whether it be single-shot rifle, revolver, autoloader, etc.
+LRN’s will function well in most weapons and are a good all-purpose cartridge.
+Likewise, you can use them in all of your .22s, whether it be a single-shot rifle, revolver, autoloader, etc.

 Shotshells